 However, it has recently been pointed out by various publications and organizations that the sanctions have not had their desired effect.
 Foreign Policy, for instance, has pointed out that rather than crippling Sudan’s privileged and corrupt elite, the sanctions have done little more than exacerbate the poverty that 39 percent of the African country’s population lives in.
 Some would argue that it is, therefore, time to lift sanctions in Sudan.

 The ways that the sanctions harm ordinary Sudanese are numerous.
 For one thing, isolation of the country’s biomedical sector has severely impacted its already dismal state of health care provision.
-Doctors often have to use outdated technology or black market products because necessary equipment is too expensive.
+Doctors often have to use outdated technology or black market products because the necessary equipment is too expensive.

 Furthermore, scientists and academics cannot perform important research because they are prevented from subscribing to certain journals, buying certain books and accessing databases used by laboratories around the world.
-It is difficult for them to collaborate with scientists from the U.S. and other more advanced countries, which would be a crucial aspect to development.
+It is difficult for them to collaborate with scientists from the U.S. and other more advanced countries, which would be a crucial aspect of development.

 Things are similarly tough for aid and development institutions.
 Though food, medicine and humanitarian assistance are technically exempted from sanctions, obtaining waivers is difficult and sometimes impossible.
-Many organizations that would like to deal with Sudan balk because of the need to navigate thorny bureaucratic territory to secure special licenses.
+Many organizations would like to deal with Sudan balk because of the need to navigate thorny bureaucratic territory to secure special licenses.
 In other developing countries, a lot of this work would be performed by intermediary banks but since complying with the sanctions is such a hassle, many are unwilling to do so.

 The IMF has reported that the dissolution of relations between Sudanese banks and their foreign counterparts is in large part the result of U.S. policy.
 Last year, the French bank BNP Paribas, after being caught doing business with Sudan, Iran and Cuba, was forced to pay an $8.9 billion penalty.
 This punishment has highlighted the increased risks banks have faced since 9/11 in dealing with countries that have some history of financing or otherwise abetting terrorism.